jcgregorio/vanillajs/vue.js/README.md

 The CSS from the original article has remain mostly unchanged, outside of breaking it into separate files so they can be logically associated with the custom element they are styling.

+Note that for both the implementations of post-van and subreddit-van could have used a stand-alone templating library like [lit-html](https://github.com/PolymerLabs/lit-html), but since the contents of the elements don't change, there isn't much benefit.

 Caveats
 =======